A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Introduction

 \subsection{Acknowledgement}

 The research of J.H.\ is supported by NSF grant DMS-2331096 and DMS-2337795, and the Sloan research award.
-The research of L.Z.\ is supported by NSF grant DMS-2246664 and partially by the Miller Institute for Basic Research in Science.
+The research of L.Z.\ is supported by NSF grant DMS-2505625, the Miller Institute for Basic Research in Science, and the Sloan research award.
 Part of this project was done when L.Z.\ was visiting University of Pennsylvania in the spring of 2023, and he thanks them for their hospitality.
-The authors would like to thank Paul Bourgade, Vadim Gorin, Benjamin Landon, and B\'alint Vir\'ag for helpful discussions.
+The authors would like to thank Paul Bourgade, Vadim Gorin, Benjamin Landon, and B\'alint Vir\'ag for helpful discussions, and the referees for their careful reading of the manuscript and constructive suggestions.